EPCCed/eidf-docs/docs/services/gpuservice/training/L5_devspace.md

 VMs web browser.
 The web application is rendered locally for us to interact with but all the commands and cells we run are executing on the remote development container we started on the cluster with DevSpace.
-Some applications have dashboards and these can also be forwarded by specify a `ports` entry for those developments.
+Some applications have dashboards and these can also be forwarded by specifying a `ports` entry for those developments.

 One might also forward ports manually using `kubectl port-forward` but this must be run each time the development container is started.
 DevSpace just handles it for us.

-> If other people are forwarding ports to the same VM, you may need to modify your local port to an alternative.
-Change `8888:8888` to `8888:8889` for example.
-You should change the `http` links
+> If other people are forwarding ports to the same VM, you may need to modify your local port to an
-> as well to `localhost:8889` in this case.
+> alternative.
+There is a variable defined at the top of the `devspace.yaml` called `JUPYTER_PORT`.
+> Change this to another value (`>1000`) such as `8889` to use a different port on your VM.
+You can
+> see how this variable is used in the `devspace.yaml` by searching for instances of `${JUPYTER_PORT}`.
+> For more details on `devspace.yaml` variables and their use, consult the DevSpace documentation.

 When docker images are built, they have a `CMD` directive that tells them what to run when starting up.
 Sometimes an image we're using may not run the command we want,